 This river painting was created by George Frederick Carl Waller, born 6 May 1893 in Chicago, Cook County, Illinois.
 He was the father of George Frank John Waller, born 1918.
-Lisa Shea (daughter of George Anthony Waller) currently has this.
-It will be mailed to her brother Cassion Waller.
+Lisa Shea (daughter of George Anthony Waller) gave this painting to her son, James Tiberius Shea.

 From George A. Waller: My grandfather (George F. Waller, 1893-1945) painted two scenes of the Fox River, one dated 1909 and both signed by him.
 The Fox River is in Illinois (not sure where the family summer cottage was).